YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 How should the donor plan be protected?

-Donor hair is the limited reserve that must last through the patient’s future hair loss.
+Donor hair is the limited reserve that must last through future hair loss.
 Telogen effluvium can temporarily change how much hair appears to be missing, while androgenetic alopecia can continue for years.
-A surgeon led plan has to protect the donor area from both mistakes.
+A surgeon-led plan has to protect the donor area from both mistakes.

 The first mistake is chasing all visible thinning as if it is permanent.
 The second mistake is assuming everything will recover and ignoring a real pattern of hair loss.
 The middle path is careful diagnosis.
 The stable target, likely future pattern, donor strength, age, and medical story all have to be reviewed together.

 Medication may be part of the discussion when androgenetic hair loss is present.
-Every patient does not need the same medicine, but the long term plan should be clear.
+Every person does not need the same medicine, but the long-term plan should be clear.
 Some cases can still be planned without medical support, but the design has to be more conservative.
 That same tradeoff applies to having a hair transplant without finasteride.

 Could telogen effluvium happen after the transplant too?